 After living in South America for three years and marrying my husband (who is from a traditional Quechua family), I can tell you with certainty there is a LOT of information about the Inca that never made into the archaeological spotlight.

-However, that was only one of them.
+Though it turns out that was only one of the languages.

 And with that came the missing written language.